kyuQee/kyuqee.github.io/posts/math-for-quant-part-1.md

 How many such subsets do you think there are? infinite.
 It could be $ [0.2, 0.7] $, $ [0.3, 0.8] $, and so on.

 Now whats $ P(E)_{[0.2 , 0.7]} $?
-Common sense would say its **0.5** since it covers exactly half of the sample space.
+Common sense would say its **0.5** (which is correct) since it covers exactly half of the sample space.
 But this is where intuition breaks down, for example let's try the **vitali set**&mdash;

 (NOTE: In hindsight, the exploration coming up wasn't necessary, you may skip it if you like.)